Azure/azure-sdk-for-js/documentation/writing_tests.md

 You should pay special attention to the lines with the following content:

-- Ensure that the browser built file, made by rollup, is referenced as an element of the `files` array property.
+- Ensure that the built browser output, made by rollup, is referenced as an element of the `files` array property.
 It should look like `dist-test/index.browser.js`, [as you can see in the template file](https://github.com/Azure/azure-sdk-for-js/blob/master/sdk/template/template/karma.conf.js#L31).
 - The `preprocessors` property object should specify what files will have test coverage, which should look like `"dist-test/index.browser.js": ["coverage"]`, and what files can be imported/required even though they're JSON files, which should look like `"recordings/browsers/**/*.json": ["json"]`.
 - Make sure that the timeouts are reasonably similar to the timeouts specified on your Mocha configuration.
 You will be placing the same number of milliseconds on the properties: `browserNoActivityTimeout`, and in `client: { mocha: { timeout: /* here */ } }`, and you can specify less milliseconds on `browserDisconnectTimeout`.